-This proposition establishes the primary behavioral channel through which the firm's contract design influences consumer outcomes.
-The trial length $T$ is not merely a passive waiting period; it is an active strategic instrument that shapes the consumer's cognitive environment.
+This proposition describes the primary behavioral channel through which the firm's strategic plan design influences consumer outcomes.
+The trial length $T$ is not just a passive waiting period, it is an active strategic instrument that shapes the consumer's cognitive environment.
 By extending the trial, the firm makes the future cancellation task less salient and more susceptible to being forgotten.
 This effectively raises the cognitive price of remembering.
 The rationally inattentive consumer, who is aware of this increased difficulty, optimally responds by reducing their monitoring effort, which manifests as a lower probability of successful cancellation.
-This result provides the firm with a direct and predictable lever to influence the rate of what we term "accidental renewals.".
+This result provides the firm with a direct and predictable approach to influence the rate of what we term "accidental renewals.".
 This analytical result also fits well with industry reports, such as RevenueCat, a top revenue management platform for subscription apps\footnote{\href{https://www.revenuecat.com/state-of-subscription-apps-2025/}{State of Subscription Apps 2025.}}, as shown in Figure \ref{fig:conversiontrial}.

-\begin{proposition}[Inattentive Revenue Monotonicity] The firm's inattentive revenue, $\text{IR}(T,P)$, as defined in Equation \ref{eq:IRdef}, is weakly increasing in the trial length $T$.
-If $\beta > 0$ and there is a positive mass of consumers with valuations below the price ($F(P)>0$), it is strictly increasing. \end{proposition} \begin{proof} By definition, inattentive revenue is $\text{IR}(T,P) = P \cdot F(P) \cdot [1-q^*(P, \lambda(T))]$.
+\begin{proposition}[Inattentive Revenue Monotonicity] The firm's inattentive revenue, $\text{IR}(T,P)$, as defined in Equation \ref{eq:IR}, is weakly increasing in the trial length $T$.
+If $\beta > 0$ and there is a positive mass of consumers with valuations below the price ($F(P)>0$), it is strictly increasing. \end{proposition} \begin{proof} By definition, inattentive revenue is $\text{IR}(T,P) = P \cdot F(P) \cdot [1-q^*(P, \tau(T))]$.
 Holding the price $P$ constant, the only term in this expression that depends on the trial length $T$ is the cancellation probability $q^*$.
 From \Cref{prop:F1}, we know that $\partial q^*/\partial T < 0$.
 This implies that the probability of \textit{failing} to cancel, which is $1-q^*$, must be strictly increasing in $T$.
 Since $P>0$ and we assume $F(P)>0$, the entire expression for $\text{IR}$ must be strictly increasing in $T$. \end{proof}